 - 1. The ISS Teacher will give an assignment on the day of the ISS. - 2.
 Students are to have all materials necessary to complete all assignments when reporting to ISS. - 3.
 There is to be no talking at any time unless a student raises their hand to ask a question about an assignment. - 4.
 Sleeping or putting head down on the desk is not allowed.
 All four legs of the chair must remain on the floor. - 5.
 Students are allowed one restroom break in the morning, one after lunch, and one in the afternoon.
 Restroom breaks will be taken when all other students are in class. - 6.
 It is the responsibility of the student to see that all work completed is turned into the teacher.
 Some assignments or tests may be collected by the supervisor and turned into the teacher immediately. - 7.
 Students are not allowed to eat candy, chew gum, drink soda, etc., while in ISS. - 8.
-As with all OSS incidents, homework can only be completed in before/after school detention or Saturday School upon the return to school. - 9.
 If a student is removed from ISS they will be placed into out-of-school suspension (OSS) for up to 2 days.
 Upon return from OSS, the student must complete the remainder of their ISS.